awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-function.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `Role`  <a name="cfn-lambda-function-role"></a>
-The Amazon Resource Name \(ARN\) of the AWS Identity and Access Management \(IAM\) execution role that Lambda assumes when it runs your code to access AWS services\.
+The Amazon Resource Name \(Arn\) of the AWS Identity and Access Management \(IAM\) execution role that Lambda assumes when it runs your code to access AWS services\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)